mosse-security/mcsi-library/docs/articles/2022/07/osint-information-gathering-types/osint-information-gathering-types.md

 (osint-information-gathering-types)=
 # OSINT Information Gathering Types

-This blog page provides you with different types of OSINT collecting methods and emphasizes the importance of privacy during the open intelligence collection process.
+There are a variety of sources that can be used for OSINT information gathering, including but not limited to social media, search engines, and public databases.
+While each source has its own strengths and weaknesses, they can all be used to collect valuable data.
+In this blog post, we will take a look at some of the most popular OSINT information gathering methods and the importance of privacy during the open intelligence collection process.

 ## Information Gathering Types